 What is the Survey of resources?

 The Survey of resources is a very thorough review of existing resources of appropriate content about engaging Children in Permaculture.
 It reviews 316 resources, including resources explicitly about engaging children in permaculture as well as resources relevant to that field.
-Resources are recommended which are available in English, and in each of the 4 other languages of our project.
-The CiP curriculum is published here for the first time, and resources recomended for each theme, as well as noting which themes require further research.

 Who is it for?